 Thinking of doing Erasmus mobility?
 Excellent choice!

-As a student (or staff) you must first enquire at your international relations office if you have an Erasmus+ bilateral agreement signed with the host institution in Slovenia.
+As a student (or staff) you must first inquire at your international relations office if you have an Erasmus+ bilateral agreement signed with the host institution in Slovenia.
 Once the bilateral agreement is signed, you can either apply for mobility at your institution or already start preparing the necessary documentation – Learning Agreement for studies and Training Agreement for internship (for staff Mobility Agreement for Teaching or Training).
 These are a ‘must have’ before you start your mobility.

 Are you coming to Slovenia from a non-EU country?
 The process and documentation are quite similar but you must not forget that you will probably need a visa/residence permit and maybe some additional information.
 To begin with the procedure at the Slovenian embassy you will need an acceptance letter from the institution.
 For more information contact your host Slovenian institution or send us an e-mail at email@example.com.

 NOW AVAILABLE: Erasmus+ App (Video).
 Download the Erasmus+ Mobile App: Google Play Store and iTunes App Store.

-Another option is a short-term mobility based on bilateral agreements that Slovenia has signed with many countries with the aim to support student exchange for a period of up to 10 months.
+Another option for study exchange is a short-term mobility based on bilateral agreements that Slovenia has signed with many countries with the aim to support student exchange for a period of up to 10 months.

 Bilateral agreements that address cooperation and mobility reciprocity in the field of higher education are signed with the following countries: Bosnia and Herzegovina, Bulgaria, Greece, Hungary, India, Israel, Italy, Japan, Mexico, Montenegro, Poland, People’s Republic of China, North Macedonia, Russian Federation, Serbia, Slovakia, Switzerland and Turkey.